This amazing 20-minute keto French toast is made with coconut flour. Its flavor and texture are so close to the real thing!

-- Use different flavor extracts instead of vanilla, such as coconut or almond.
+- Vanilla extract: You can use different flavor extracts instead of vanilla, such as coconut or almond.

 Instructions